Gadar: Ek Prem Katha: Production

 Anil Sharma and Sunny Deol on the sets of Gadar.

 Casting

 Kajol was initially offered the role of Sakina but declined the offer, stating that the film did not align with her preferences.
+Aishwarya Rai was also considered.
 The role was eventually played by Ameesha Patel, who was then a newcomer.
 Patel underwent a 12-hour audition, and was selected from over 500 other candidates.
 Gadar: Ek Prem Katha was scheduled to be her debut film, but Kaho Naa...Pyaar Hai (2000), which also featured her, was released first.

 Filming

 Principal photography took place across various locations in India.
 Several sequences were shot in Shimla, including at Bishop Cotton School and other sites around the city.
 Additional scenes were filmed at Sacred Heart Senior Secondary School in Dalhousie.
 Although the film is set in 1947, it notably features a rendition of the song "Que Sera Sera," which was originally published in 1956.

 The production also filmed extensively in Uttar Pradesh.
 Parts of Lucknow and Rudauli were used to represent Lahore, Pakistan, with key scenes shot at La Martinière College and Irshad Manzil Palace.
 To capture the atmosphere of a partition-torn India, scenes were also filmed in Pathankot, Sarna, and Amritsar, emphasizing the physical and emotional divide created during the Partition.